raguay/TextBarScripts/README.md

+# TextBar Scripts

+This is my personal collection of scripts for use with [TextBar](http://richsomerfield.com/apps/textbar/). **TextBar** is a great application for putting small scripts with useful information at your finger tips in the menu bar.
+Some of these are scripts that I first made for [BitBar](https://getbitbar.com/).
+Others use the unique features of **BitBar**.
+Have fun!

 ## TodoNotePlan

 This is a port of my [BitBar](https://getbitbar.com/) script by the same name.
 It will display the current days todo items from [NotePlan](https://noteplan.co/).
 It works with my [Alfred NotePlan Workflow](https://github.com/raguay/MyAlfred/blob/master/Alfred%203/NotePlanWorkflow.alfredworkflow).